 Sarah is a professional stage/film designer and academic.
 She retired after 35 years at Portland State University as resident designer and stage director, director of the School of Theatre & Film, and associate dean of the College of the Arts.
 She has guest designed for a number of theatre companies, designed television commercials, and lectured at other colleges.
-She holds master's degrees in the history of architecture and in theatre and is president of the Costume Society of America, Western Region.
+She holds master's degrees in the history of architecture and in theatre and is Chair of the Costume Society of America, Western Region.

 Patrick has been involved in K-20 education in Oregon for over 40 years.
 He was an associate professor with Oregon State University managing 4-H youth development programs, executive director of Jackson Bottom Wetlands in Hillsboro, science program manager at OMSI, and adjunct instructor at PSU, PCC, Lewis and Clark College, and Marylhurst University.
 He has a long history of successful grant funding, creating a wide array of natural science and community/place-based programs for families, teachers, and youth.